Traveling to Rome

 Was used as the fortress for the Pope when the city came under attack in medieval times.
 There is a secret passageway from the Vatican to Castel Sant’Angelo, which you can actually see from the street Lungotevere next to the castle.

 Time: 1-2 hours

-The Vatican Museum is 15 minutes walking from the Vatican Church.
-Extensive collection of some of the most important pieces of Renaissance art collected by different Popes, dating all the way back to the year 1506.
+The Vatican Museum is a 15 minute walk from the Vatican Church.
+There is an extensive collection of some of the most important pieces of Renaissance art collected by different Popes, dating all the way back to the year 1506.